bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 When I first launched the app I received an error for decoding json data, same as when I changed the firebase link.
 As of the time of this writing I have no data in my firebase so I'll be skipping over this for the time being

+Still can't fetch data with my firebase being populated with entries.

+Decoder trying to decode an array of threads, but server returns an array of dictionaries with Strings as keys and Threads as values.

+>Tests

+I'll use UnitTesting for this as I just need to decipher if data works.
+Simply check to see if is no longer empty.

 ## Bug :bug: #2 : - Can't create new thread

 > Hypotheses